protostuff/protostuff/README.md

 ## Maven

-1. For the core formats (protostuff and protobuf)
+1. For the core formats (protostuff, protobuf, graph)

   ```xml
   <dependency>